min2ha/ukwa-site/content/target/35515/index.en.md

   "subject": "Zika Virus Outbreak, South America 2015-16" }

-# Royal Society for Tropical Medicine and Hygiene: Zika virus first described in Transactions!

 The Royal Society for Tropical Medicine and Hygiene makes early publications on Zika freely available for a limited period.